irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md

 2. set up ssh_config (forward agent) and sshd_config (allowforwarding)
 3. start ssh-agent process
 4. use ssh-add command to add key to agent and enter correct passphrase
-5. copy id_rsa to the remote machine
+5. copy id_rs to the remote machine
 6. enter password to that machine
 Below is the output of the ssh -v command showing that the forwarding in working:
 ![ScreenShot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Keys_Set_Up/Screen%20Shot%202017-08-04%20at%2002.21.23.png)